Hg03/Energy-Forecasting-MLOps-Project/Docs/Lesson_3.md

-# Batch Prediction Pipeline.
-Package Python Modules with Poetry
+# Unlock the Secret to Efficient Batch Prediction Pipelines Using Python, a Feature Store and GCS

 This tutorial represents **lesson 3 out of a 7-lesson course** that will walk you step-by-step through how to **design, implement, and deploy an ML system** using **MLOps good practices**.
 During the course, you will build a production-ready model to forecast energy consumption levels for the next 24 hours across multiple consumer types from Denmark.